 Hardware wallets are specifically designed to store Bitcoin.
 They come in the form of digital devices that can be connected to your computer so that you can make transactions.

 Bitcoin is an extremely risky investment and you should only consider investing if you're financially equipped and willing to lose any money that you put into it.

 The value of Bitcoin is volatile, and it's common to see its price fluctuate by around 10% or more daily.

 On top of that, Bitcoin and other cryptocurrencies, are not protected by the Financial Services Compensation Scheme (FSCS).

-Ordinarily the FSCS will compensate you up to £50,000 worth of investments (£85,000 in April 2019) if you have received bad investment advice, or if a regulated investment firm goes out of business and cannot return your money.
+Ordinarily the FSCS will compensate you up to £85,000 worth of investments from April 2019 if you have received bad investment advice, or if a regulated investment firm goes out of business and cannot return your money.

 If something goes wrong with your Bitcoin investment, you stand to lose everything.